jq5/MISL-SOC-20-cbrophy/tests/README.md

     - Finally, it displays the image in a window.
     - It will loop through this until the "q" key is pressed.

-    This effect will happen if the frame is fullscreen and on your main monitor.
+    This effect can occur if the frame is fullscreen and on your main monitor.
     ![Example Frame](imgs/example_opencv_frame.png)

 ### How to install and run